etendosoftware/docs/docs/products/etendo-classic/user-guide/warehouse-management/transactions.md

 ![](/docs/assets/drive/1WBA34PF6dwDGKc8HW0tC8iuzD_CR-9I2.png)

 !!! warning
-    Note: It is not possible to reactivate documents that include transactions with quantities exceeding the existing stock quantity for a certain product in a certain storage bin.
+    It is not possible to reactivate documents that include transactions with quantities exceeding the existing stock quantity for a certain product in a certain storage bin.
 The only exception is when the configuration of the storage bin allows Over Issue.
-For more information, visit [Storage Bin](https://docs/en/end-user-documentation/etendo-environment/functional-documentation/business-configuration/warehouse-management-setup#storage-bin).
+For more information, visit [Storage Bin](/docs/products/etendo-classic/user-guide/warehouse-management/setup#storage-bin).

 ### Bulk Posting

 !!! info
     To be able to include this functionality, the Financial Extensions Bundle must be installed.
-To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558)
+To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="_blank"}.

 The Bulk Posting functionality allows the user to post or unpost multiple records by selecting the corresponding records and clicking the “Bulk posting” button.

 Also, the Accounting Status of the record/s is shown in the status bar, in form view, or in a column, in grid view.

 !!! info
-    For more information, visit [Bulk Posting](https://docs/en/modules/financial-extensions-bundle#bulk-posting) in the Financial Extensions Bundle Documentation.
+    For more information, visit [the Bulk Posting module user guide](/docs/products/etendo-classic/optional-features/bundles/financial-extensions/bulk-posting).

 ## Goods Movement